fcheung23/Patient-Monitoring-System/README.md

 ## Description
 This project is a real-time patient monitoring platform built on the **STM32 Nucleo-F446RE** (ARM Cortex-M4) using **FreeRTOS APIs**.
 It simultaneously collects and processes differing physiological data, including **pulse, temperature, and motion**, using the **KY-039, TMP36, and ADXL345 sensors**.
+I intended it to be a prototype for the internals of a wearable system.

-I applied embedded engineering principles by developing **bare-metal sensor drivers**, implementing **FreeRTOS task management**, and integrating multiple sensors for real-time physiological monitoring.
+My main objectives were developing the **bare-metal sensor drivers**, implementing **FreeRTOS task management**, and integrating multiple sensors for real-time physiological monitoring.

 ## Features
 - Low-level drivers for ADC, DMA, and I2C to reliably read multiple sensors.